jkroepke/helm-secrets/README.md

 # Plugin for secrets management in Helm

-Developed and used on all environments in [BaseCRM](https://getbase.com/).
+Developed and used in all environments in [BaseCRM](https://getbase.com/).

-First internal version of the plugin used pure PGP and the whole secret file was encrypted as one.
+A first internal version of the plugin used pure PGP and the whole secret file was encrypted as one.

 A current version of the plugin using Golang sops as backend which could be integrated in future into Helm itself, but currently, it is only shell wrapper.